Labelling guidelines for VQA wines

 UNFILTERED WINES

 Unfiltered wines are bottled without the usual final filtering process to remove microscopic solids.
 Bottling direct from the barrel or tank reduces the handling of the wine and captures its full character and complexity.
 Unfiltered wines will often form sediment in the bottle over time.
+If “unfiltered” is declared on the application for approval, it must appear on the bottle label.

 GRAPE SPECIES